shabbyrobe/go-service/README.md

 - Service groups (should start and halt together)
 - A WaitGroup implementation with fewer caveats (also it's a bit slower)

+It is loosely based on .NET/Java style thread classes.

 Here's a quick example (though the [godoc](https://godoc.org/github.com/shabbyrobe/golib/service) contains MUCH